tweedegolf/storage-abstraction/README.md

 `npm run test-jasmine`

-There are also Jamine tests that test a set of configuration objects and URLs per storage type:
+There are also Jasmine tests that test a set of configuration objects and URLs per storage type:

 ```bash
 # test config local disk